Spherical collapse, formation hysteresis and the deeply non-linear cosmological power spectrum: Acknowledgements

 \section{Acknowledgements}

 I acknowledge support from a CITA National Fellowship and from NSERC.
 In addition, I am grateful for help from Olivia Steele in modifying \textsc{gadget-2} to support $w(a)$ dark energy models.
 Useful conversations were had with Catherine Heymans, John Peacock, Alex Hall, Ludovic Van Waerbeke and Sarah Brown.
+I also acknowledge useful comments and suggestions from an anonymous referee.
 The simulations used for this project were enabled in part by support from \href{http://www.westgrid.ca}{WestGrid} and \href{http://www.computecanada.ca}{Compute Canada - Calcul Canada}.

 { \labelwidth{0.0em} }